laroper/packet-capturing/README.md

 ```

 ## SUMMARY
+> [!IMPORTANT]
-This project highlighted the practical experience I gained to:
+> This project highlighted the practical experience I gained to:
-+ identify network interfaces,
+> + identify network interfaces,
-+ use the `tcpdump` command to capture network data for inspection,
+> + use the `tcpdump` command to capture network data for inspection,
-+ interpret the information that `tcpdump` outputs regarding a packet, and
+> + interpret the information that `tcpdump` outputs regarding a packet, and
-+ save and load packet data for later analysis.
+> + save and load packet data for later analysis.